davidohlander/Blixt-Zero-Homeassistant/README.md

 HACS.md contain the required add-ons from the HACS (Home assistant community store) which in and of itself is a add-on.

-Configuration.yaml is the yaml file which contain all the configurations made.
+Configuration.yaml is the yaml file which contains all the configurations made.

 ## MQTT Sensors: